 - If they are not already available, create some useful documents that can be shared around your organisation

-- Produce a consultation analysis guidance booklet, which references the internal tools and resources available to help.
+- Produce an analysis guidance booklet, which references the internal tools and resources available to help.
 Widely promote this.

 - Create a standard report template, if you don’t have one already.
-This can help if people without an analytical background will be in charge of reporting on consultations, and they don’t know where to start.
+This can help if people without an analytical background will be in charge of reporting, and they don’t know where to start.